shriphani/india_in_data_web/content/post/shapefiles.md

 additional territory that is currently administered by India.

-Maps of India encountered outside the country exclude (some of) the disputed territories.
+Maps of India encountered outside the country exclude (some of) the disputed territories that India doesn't administer.
 However, most Indians only know (and expect) a map that includes these regions in the mainland.
 Not doing so can apparently carry [*significant* legal consequences](https://economictimes.indiatimes.com/news/politics-and-nation/7-year-jail-rs-100-crore-fine-soon-for-showing-pok-arunachal-as-disputed/articleshow/52117889.cms).

-Thus, there are 2 map flavors you want - ones that include the disputed territories, and ones that don't.
+Thus, there are 2 map flavors you want - ones that include the disputed territories that India claims but doesn't administer, and ones that don't.
 For a userbase that is based in India (or includes an outsized number of Indians), you might prefer the former.
 The latter should be fine for everything else (and is typically the default in many libraries).